WolvenKit/WolvenKit/docs/contributing/pull-requests.md

 # Pull Requests

+## Procedure
+It is preferred to open an issue before starting the work on a pull request.
+If the pull request closes an issue self assign to the ticket before starting to work on it to ensure no two contributors are accidentally working on the same thing.

+After requested changes have been made you as the reviewee are expected to request a rereview from the reviewer.
+This can be done incremenatlly, however in that case the reviewer should be informed of what aspects have been addressed.

+After approval the pull request will be merged by the reviewer.

 ## Target Branch
 All pull requests should be targeting the main branch.
 Changes to dev without an associated pull request towards main should be avoided.^[The pull request towards main can be a draft]